Date/TimeJuly 29, 2020

 Whether navigating a new regulatory pathway, understanding how to secure clinical data to achieve successful commercial outcomes or ensuring reimbursement strategies are coordinated with regulatory strategy throughout the planning process, it is essential all stakeholders to take steps to secure broader market success for newly developed medical technologies.

-This webinar will focus on best practices and proven strategies to address challenges presented by today’s shifting regulatory environment and how early integration of regulatory, reimbursement and clinical research planning are the keys to commercial success.
+This webinar focuses on best practices and proven strategies to address challenges presented by today’s shifting regulatory environment and how early integration of regulatory, reimbursement and clinical research planning are the keys to commercial success.

 - Understand how looking beyond current regulatory approaches can lead to commercial success